Ahish9009/design-resources/README.md

 # Design Resources
-Resources I like to use while designing
+Resources I like to use while designing, feel free to suggest other resources.

 ## Vectors
 ###### General